Call 7 days a week for free advice

 Trouble sitting upright – If you find sitting uncomfortable, possibly with joint pain in your knees or hips, then having to get up and down from the seat of a stairlift would be an inconvenience.
 For this reason, you might be best choosing a perch stairlift.
 Perch lifts support you just underneath the buttocks, allowing you to stand comfortably as you ascend the stairs.
 They also come with a retractable seatbelt for security as you travel.

-Trouble rising after sitting – If you have trouble rising after sitting, then you may wish to consider a powered or active seat option.
+Trouble rising after sitting – If you have trouble rising after sitting or bending your knees, then you may wish to consider a powered or active seat option.
 Powered and active seats make it easier to dismount the stairlift if you have limited mobility or find it difficult to rise unaided from a seating position.
 The seat will gently rise up as you dismount the stairlift, supporting your body as you rise out of the stair seat lift.

 4. Decide upon your budget

 Finally, and importantly, you will need to assess your budget.
-‘How much does a stairlift cost’ is a common question that arises for anyone considering investing in one.
-The question, however, is not straightforward as one may assume.
-Due to the wide variety of staircases, and the bespoke nature of installing them, the cost of stairlifts can vary.
-The actual cost of a stairlift can be discussed when you arrange a free and no obligation home visit with a Handicare expert.
+‘How much does a stairlift cost?’ is a common question for anyone considering investing in one.
+The question, however, is not as straightforward as one may assume.
+Due to the wide variety of staircases and the bespoke nature of installing them, the cost of stairlifts can vary.
+The actual cost of a stairlift can be discussed when you arrange a free and no-obligation home visit with a Handicare expert.

 Choosing a stairlift is an important decision with a number of options to consider.
 This guide will explain how to choose a stairlift and helpful stairlift options.